gatech-genemark/GeneMark-ETP-exp/README.md

 | NC_003075.7 | 4 |
 | NC_003076.8 | 5 |

-Only genome sequences from nuclear were used in ETP project.
-Also, we limited analysis to chromosomes (sequences with prefix "NC_") and main genomic contigs (sequences with prefix "NT_").
+Only genome sequences from nuclear DNA were used in ETP project.
+Also, we limited the analysis to chromosomes (sequences with prefix "NC_") and main genomic contigs (sequences with prefix "NT_").

 ### Reference annotations